renatacurty/2022-10-11-ucsb-spreadsheets/_episodes/04-quality-assurance.md

 Looking again at the [clean version of the SAFI dataset](https://ndownloader.figshare.com/files/11492171), we see that there are several columns with numeric data.
 One example of this is the column `no_membrs` representing the number of people in the household.
-We would expect this always to be a positive integer, and so we should reject values like `1.5` and `-8` as entry errors.
-We would also reject values over a certain maximum - for example an entry like `90` is probably the result of the researcher inputting `9` and their finger slipping and also hitting the `0` key.
-It is up to you as the researcher to decide what a reasonable maximum value would be for your data, here we will assume that there are no families with greater than 30 members.
+We would assume that there are no families with greater than 30 members.
+Can can assure there won't be issues with data entry in this column?

 1\.
 Select the `no_membrs` column.